utkarxzz/StudyVerse/README.md

 # 📜 License

-This project is created for educational and hackathon purposes.
+This project was created for educational and hackathon purposes.

 © 2026 StudyVerse